 You’ve Got COVID!
 Minimize Your Symptoms and Reduce Your Long COVID Risk

-As new COVID variants begin to make the rounds and mask mandates come back, you find yourself not feeling well despite your best efforts to avoid exposure.
+As the latest COVID variants make the rounds, you may find yourself not feeling well despite your best efforts to avoid exposure.
 You take your home COVID test or go into urgent care and receive notice that you are, in fact, positive.
-While your symptoms may not be as bad as in the first waves of the pandemic, how you treat your acute COVID can affect your risk of developing a life-changing case of Long COVID.
-In fact, recent studies show that as many as 1 in 10 patients with acute COVID will go on to develop Long COVID.
+While your symptoms may not feel that severe, how you manage your acute COVID can affect your risk of developing a life-changing case of Long COVID.
+In fact, studies show that as many as 1 in 10 patients with acute COVID will go on to develop Long COVID.
+Many people don’t realize you are still at risk for Long COVID after mild COVID infections.

 RTHM’s Acute COVID Recovery Plan